perturber/shubham/index.md

 ---
 ## About Me

 Hi!
 My name is Shubham Kejriwal.
-I’m a third-year Ph.D. student in Physics at the National University of Singapore.
-I am working on gravitational wave data analysis for the upcoming LISA mission.
+I’m a third-year Ph.D. student in the gravitational waves group led by Prof. Alvin Chua in the department of Physics at the National University of Singapore.
+I primarily work on developing the data analysis pipeline for the upcoming LISA mission.
 I am proficient in Bayesian statistics and machine learning, with a working knowledge of general-relativistic waveform modeling.

 ---
 ## Education